paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

       (VIII) arson;

-      (IX) arrests or persons referred for campus disciplinary action for liquor law violations, drug-related violations, and weapons possession; and
+      (IX) arrests or persons referred for campus disciplinary action for liquor law violations, drug-related violations, and weapons possession;

-    (ii) of the crimes described in subclauses (I) through (VIII) of clause (i), of larceny-theft, simple assault, intimidation, and destruction, damage, or vandalism of property, and of other crimes involving bodily injury to any person, in which the victim is intentionally selected because of the actual or perceived race, gender, religion, national origin, sexual orientation, gender identity,,22 So in original. ethnicity, or disability of the victim that are reported to campus security authorities or local police agencies, which data shall be collected and reported according to category of prejudice; and
+    (ii) of the crimes described in subclauses (I) through (VIII) of clause (i), of larceny-theft, simple assault, intimidation, and destruction, damage, or vandalism of property, and of other crimes involving bodily injury to any person, in which the victim is intentionally selected because of the actual or perceived race, gender, religion, national origin, sexual orientation, gender identity,,22 So in original. ethnicity, or disability of the victim that are reported to campus security authorities or local police agencies, which data shall be collected and reported according to category of prejudice;

-    (iii) of domestic violence, dating violence, and stalking incidents that were reported to campus security authorities or local police agencies.
+    (iii) of domestic violence, dating violence, and stalking incidents that were reported to campus security authorities or local police agencies; and

+    (iv) of hazing incidents that were reported to campus security authorities or local police agencies.

   (G) A statement of policy concerning the monitoring and recording through local police agencies of criminal activity at off-campus student organizations which are recognized by the institution and that are engaged in by students attending the institution, including those student organizations with off-campus housing facilities.